Nature and wildlife activities for anyone living with dementia or experiencing memory loss

 - Phone: 07949 572849

 We do all sorts of things.
-From digging ponds, building wildlife homes and gardening, to creating art, writing poems and sharing stories.
+From digging ponds, building wildlife homes and gardening, to creating art & seasonal crafts, writing poems and sharing stories, always finishing off with the all important tea and biscuits.

-Our activities are guided by peoples’ preferences and abilities as well as the weather.
-The group is welcoming and relaxed and we always finish off with tea and biscuits!
+Our activities are guided by peoples’ preferences and abilities as well as the weather and the season.
 The sessions are free to attend and we can provide free transport.
 Carers and family members are more than welcome to join us.

 If you are living with dementia, symptoms of memory loss, or you are caring for someone who is, then please get in touch.